-- (2) LIABILITY OF SELLER OR DISTRIBUTOR. (a) A seller or distributor of a product is not liable based on a claim of strict liability to a claimant unless the manufacturer would be liable under sub.
-(1) and any of the following applies: - 1.
-The claimant proves by a preponderance of the evidence that the seller or distributor has contractually assumed one of the manufacturer's duties to manufacture, design, or provide warnings or instructions with respect to the product. - 2.
-The claimant proves by a preponderance of the evidence that neither the manufacturer nor its insurer is subject to service of process within this state. - 3.
-A court determines that the claimant would be unable to enforce a judgment against the manufacturer or its insurer. - (b) The court shall dismiss a product seller or distributor as a defendant based on par. (a) 2. if the manufacturer or its insurer submits itself to the jurisdiction of the court in which the suit is pending. - (3) DEFENSES. (a) If the defendant proves by clear and convincing evidence that at the time of the injury the claimant was under the influence of any controlled substance or controlled substance analog to the extent prohibited under s.
-346.63 (1) (a), or had an alcohol concentration, as defined in s.
-340.01 (1v), of 0.08 or more, there shall be a rebuttable presumption that the claimant's intoxication or drug use was the cause of his or her injury. - (b) Evidence that the product, at the time of sale, complied in material respects with relevant standards, conditions, or specifications adopted or approved by a federal or state law or agency shall create a rebuttable presumption that the product is not defective.
+1 (e) That the defective condition was a cause of the claimant's damages.
+2 (2) LIABILITY OF SELLER OR DISTRIBUTOR. (a) A seller or distributor of a product 3 is not liable based on a claim of strict liability to a claimant unless the manufacturer 4 would be liable under sub.
+(1) and any of the following applies: 5 1.
+The claimant proves by a preponderance of the evidence that the seller or 6 distributor has contractually assumed one of the manufacturer's duties to 7 manufacture, design, or provide warnings or instructions with respect to the 8 product.
+9 2.
+The claimant proves by a preponderance of the evidence that neither the 10 manufacturer nor its insurer is subject to service of process within this state.
+11 3.
+A court determines that the claimant would be unable to enforce a judgment 12 against the manufacturer or its insurer.
+13 (b) The court shall dismiss a product seller or distributor as a defendant based 14 on par. (a) 2. if the manufacturer or its insurer submits itself to the jurisdiction of the 15 court in which the suit is pending.
+16 (3) DEFENSES. (a) If the defendant proves by clear and convincing evidence that 17 at the time of the injury the claimant was under the influence of any controlled 18 substance or controlled substance analog to the extent prohibited under s. $346.63(1)$ 19 (a), or had an alcohol concentration, as defined in s. $340.01$ (1v), of 0.08 or more, there 20 shall be a rebuttable presumption that the claimant's intoxication or drug use was 21 the cause of his or her injury.
+22 (b) Evidence that the product, at the time of sale, complied in material respects 23 with relevant standards, conditions, or specifications adopted or approved by a 24 federal or state law or agency shall create a rebuttable presumption that the product 25 is not defective.